apitoolkit/apitoolkit-landing/content/blog/embedded-apis-and-metrics/index.md

 7. **User Interaction Metrics**: In user-facing embedded systems, metrics like interface response times, user command processing, and user satisfaction levels are important to gauge the effectiveness of the API in facilitating user interactions.

 8. **Network Performance Metrics**: For embedded systems connected to a network, metrics related to network performance, such as bandwidth usage, network errors, and connection stability, are important.

-By closely tracking these metrics, engineers and developers can gain a comprehensive understanding of the [API's performance](https://apitoolkit.io/blog/metrics-that-matter/) within the embedded system.
-This understanding is crucial for troubleshooting, optimizing system resources, enhancing user experience, and ensuring the overall reliability and security of the system.
-In the context of embedded systems, where APIs often play a pivotal role in the system’s functionality, effective metric [monitoring](https://apitoolkit.io/blog/the-most-important-metric/) can significantly impact the success and longevity of the system.

 ## The Role of Charts in API Data Representation